 Image by Gerry Weber

 Last week I published a portion of my reading list for grad school.
-Looking back on it, I realized how few women or writers of color I included, and I think it misrepresented the type of work that I’m interested in.
+Looking back on it, I realised how few women or writers of color I included, and I think it misrepresented the type of work that I’m interested in.
 So this week, I’ve compiled a list of writers who aren't straight white dudes.
 I know I've now left out a bunch of other groups, but this is at least an alternative list of books that have been important to me.

 1. Walt Whitman – Leaves of Grass (1855)